cabatchi/ECS179zomPunch/ProjectDocument.md

 ### Narrative Design (Eric Barron and Nicholas Phan)

 Talking with Eric about the Narrative design, we ended up going for a post-apocalyptic UC Davis, where a mysterious Food Poisoning disease called "Toast-Vid 19" had spread throughout the campus.
 Upon this disease spreading, it created a spiral of transformations of UC Davis Students, morphing them into different classes of "Toast Zombies"

+Our design around a UC Davis toast outbreak allowed us to create all assets around the toast prefab.
+Most of the other teammates helped with the narrative design including the SFX / Audio / Music / Art.
+Since my main role was Game Logic, most of my narrative design implementations focused on creating the game's assets.

+[Zombie Creation](https://github.com/cabatchi/ECS179zomPunch/commit/7dcbfec3710a64839ab3d0a966df419287858418) - Creating the Zombies and Spawners